madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 accumulation.
-This means we have substitutions that we use on the body atom to ground its variables, but then unifying this more down to earth atom (it's more ground, get it?) with the facts we know gives us extensions to the substitution we start with.
+This means we have substitutions that we use on the body atom to ground its variables, but then unifying this more down to earth atom (it's more ground, get it?) with the facts we know gives us extensions to the substitution we started with.
 Thus, we extend and accumulate substitutions.

 Now all we need to do is to walk the body and accumulate substitutions, then using these substitutions we deduce new facts based on the head of the rule.